zlagpacan/437_OoO/README.md

 Synthesis was performed using the Purdue ECE 437 infrastructure, which utilizes a wrapper around Quartus targetting the Altera DE2-115 FPGA.

+### Quartus Log Output
 - Total Logic Elements: 74,853 / 114,480 ( 65 % )
   - Total Combinational Functions: 70,240 / 114,480 ( 61 % )
   - Dedicated Logic Registers: 21,888 / 114,480 ( 19 % )
 - FMAX: 47.77 MHz

+The critical path in the design is the CAM lookup for dcache invalidations or evictions in the load queue.
+This is part of the functionality which should allow sequential consistency for speculated loads.
+This path is very close to many other epsilon-critical paths in the design, which are capable of 48-50 MHz.

 ## Performance Results
 All cycles reported are RAM CLK.
 CPUCLK = (RAM CLK - 1) / 2. "daxpy" is really an integer vector add loop.
 The daxpy program most clearly shows the out-of-order and pipelined bus benefits since future daxpy loop iterations can be started while independent memory accesses from previous iterations are waiting on completion.